 Also known as 언어모임.
 There are plenty of these kinds of parties in many different areas of Seoul.
 Some of these include:

 Global Seoul Mates has meet ups 4 times a week in Hongdae and Gangnam.
-They give foreigners Korean speaking lessons for an hour before each language language exchange.
+They give foreigners Korean speaking lessons for an hour before each language exchange.
 Including the drink, the lesson and the exchange it’s 10,000 won.
 First timers should check out the Saturday event in Gangnam starting at 2:00pm!

 If you’re shy about meeting people in person and would like to get to know them through online exchanges first, look no further than the internet!
-One of my personal favorites is Couchsurfing.com, a popular site for backpackers looking for a place to stay, specifically, a local’s house.
+One of our personal favorites is Couchsurfing.com, a popular site for backpackers looking for a place to stay, specifically, a local’s house.

 3. Your Own Hobbies

 Korean people love to kick back and enjoy hobbies after a hard day of studying or work.
-Since some of these hobbies may be the same hobbies you enjoyed back at home, so why not find where you can do those things in Korea?
+Since some of these hobbies may be the same hobbies you enjoyed back at home, why not find where you can do those things in Korea?

 Are you learning the guitar?
 Why not take up some guitar lessons?

-We’re you a boxer?
+Were you a boxer?
 How about joining a boxing gym and training with the locals at that gym?

 Are you a big fan of a specific music genre?
 Find where they have concerts for that kind of music and enjoy the music with the other concert goers?